-Some examples of parenting arrangements include verbal agreements, written agreements (called 'parenting plans'), agreements made through mediation, or parenting orders made by applying to the Court.
-You can make parenting arrangements as a parent, and also as a person involved in the parenting of a child, including an aunt, grandparent, guardian or other relative according to Aboriginal and/or Torres Strait Islander culture.
+Some examples of parenting arrangements include verbal agreements, written agreements (called 'parenting plans'), agreements made through mediation, or parenting orders made by applying to the Federal Circuit and Family Court of Australia (the Court).
+You can make parenting arrangements as a parent, and also as a person involved in the parenting of a child, including an aunt, grandparent, or guardian.